 Create a pipeline with custom connectors

 This page describes how to configure a batch pipeline in Data Loader using a custom data source.
 Although Data Loader provides connectors to a range of commonly used data sources, there may be times when you need to connect to a data source not shown in the list of standard connectors.
-With Matillion Custom Connector, you can create custom data source connectors to build data pipelines in Data Loader.
+With Custom Connector, you can create custom data source connectors to build data pipelines in Data Loader.

 This guide refers to standard custom connectors.
 Flex connectors are also available, which are preconfigured custom connectors tailored to a specific service.
 They are accessed from the list of Sources when creating a pipeline.
 After you have created a Flex connector, it will appear in the list of Custom Connectors when choosing a data source, and can be used in the same way as a standard custom connector at that point.
 Read Flex connector setup for more information.